Patrickhshs/patshen.github.io/content/authors/admin/_index.md

  - I play acoustic/electric guitar and bass.
  - Been a fan of Omnipresent Youth Society (万能青年旅店) since I was 13.

+A Little About Home
-I’m from Wanzhou, Chongqing City—a mountainous spot known for its grilled fish and noodles.
+ - I’m from Wanzhou, Chongqing City—a mountainous spot known for its grilled fish and noodles.

  - I’m all about street basketball 🏀.
  - Love driving 🚗.